 - FAQs for Rental Application Fees

-Rental application fees, at first, might seem like an unnecessary and greedy part of the landlording process – especially since moving can be costly for renters in many ways including buying new furniture, security deposits and traveling.
-Yet, just having tenants fill out a rental application form isn’t enough – there are more precautions landlords should be taking.
+Rental application fees might seem like an unnecessary and greedy part of the landlording process – especially since moving can be costly for renters in many ways including buying new furniture, security deposits, and traveling.
+But just having tenants fill out a rental application form isn’t enough; there are more precautions landlords should be taking.

 What do Rental Application Fees Include?

-Generally, most application fees are anywhere from $30 – $75 per applicant (with the national average being $45), but there are a variety of factors that go into deciding the fee price.
+The average rental application fee is $45, but there are a variety of factors that go into deciding the fee price.
 There are sometimes different levels of tenant screening that would cause the screening fee, and therefore the application fee, to cost a little more.
 For example, some just include background and credit reports while some might include both of those things plus past eviction reports.

-Rental application fees minimum and maximum caps vary state-by-state.
+Rental application fees minimum and maximum caps vary state by state.
 Most states have no limits or regulations on what a landlord can charge for an application fee, but some have strict rules.
-Make sure you check your state laws in advance so you are not unknowingly breaking any laws.
+Make sure you check your local rental fee application laws in advance to avoid any trouble.

 Do’s and Don’ts of Rental Application Fees

 As noted previously, renters don’t like paying the fees and landlords don’t like charging them – but, because they are necessary, there is a proper way to go about the process.

 When you have to pay an application fee, you want to make sure you know all the details and your rights as a tenant before you pay – if the landlord is open and honest with you, then you should be as understanding as you can regarding the fee.
 To that end, here’s what you should and shouldn’t do: